1986 U.S. Open (golf)

 The 1986 U.S. Open was the 86th U.S. Open, held June 12–15 at Shinnecock Hills Golf Club in Shinnecock Hills, New York.
 Raymond Floyd won his fourth and final major, two strokes ahead of runners-up Chip Beck and Lanny Wadkins.
 It was Floyd's only U.S. Open title and he became its oldest winner, a record he held for four years.

 The opening round on Thursday had high winds with occasional heavy rain; the best score was Bob Tway's even-par 70, with Greg Norman a stroke behind.
 Norman led after 36 holes, and took the lead into the final round, a stroke ahead of Lee Trevino and Hal Sutton, but a 75 dropped him back six strokes to twelfth place.
-Norman led each of the four major championships in 1986 after 54 holes, but won just once, at the British Open.
+Norman led each of the four major championships in 1986 after 54 holes, but won just once, at The Open Championship.

 During the final round, ten players either led or shared the lead; after Floyd birdied the par-3 11th, he was part of a nine-way tie for first.
 Floyd began the round three strokes back and separated himself from the pack with a bogey-free 66.
 After the birdie at 11, he saved par at 12, then recorded another birdie at 13 to tie for the lead.
 Floyd took sole possession of the lead after the 14th, then added another birdie at the 16th.
 After finishing his round, he was two strokes ahead of his closest pursuers: Wadkins and Beck both shot 65 to climb the leaderboard and shared second place.
 They tied the course record, set earlier in the day by Mark Calcavecchia.